Branch-and-Bound Solves Random Binary IPs in Polytime: Branch-and-bound and good integer solutions

-\begin{lemma} Let $N$ be a node that is branched on in the BB tree $\mathcal{T}$ and let $x^N$ be an optimal solution for the LP of this node with at most $m$ fractional coordinates (via Lemma \ref{lemma:basicSol}).
-Then there is a good point $x \in G$ and a set of coordinates $J \in {[n] \choose \le m}$ such that $x^N \in C_J(x)$. \end{lemma}
+\begin{lemma} Let $N$ be a node that is branched on in the BB tree $\mathcal{T}$, i.e. $N \in \mathcal{N}$, and let $x^N$ be an optimal solution for the LP of this node with at most $m$ fractional coordinates (via Lemma \ref{lemma:basicSol}).
+Then,